Tom Snyder: The Late Late Show with Tom Snyder

-After stepping down from The Late Late Show, Snyder was offered a news anchor position with KCBS-TV in Los Angeles, but he declined to joined the station.
+After stepping down from The Late Late Show, Snyder was offered a news anchor position with KCBS-TV in Los Angeles, but he declined to join the station.
 In February 2000, Snyder hosted two episodes of The Late Show Backstage that aired in The Late Show time slot when Letterman was recovering from heart surgery.

-Snyder also hosted a video production called A Century of Lionel Electric Trains, commemorating 100 years of Lionel Trains covering Lionel from 1900 to 2000.
+Snyder also hosted a documentary for TM Books & Video called A Century of Lionel Electric Trains, commemorating 100 years of Lionel Trains covering Lionel from 1900 to 2000.
 Part 1 featuring Lionel history from 1900 to 1945 and Part 2 featuring Lionel history from 1945 to 2000.
-Additionally, he hosted another program from the same production company called Celebrity Train Layouts 2: Tom Snyder, featuring his own collection of trains.
+Additionally, he hosted another program by TM Books & Video called Celebrity Train Layouts Part 2: Tom Snyder, featuring his own collection of trains.

 Colortini.com

 Snyder posted regular messages on his own now-defunct website colortini.com during the early 2000s.
 A "colortini," according to Snyder in the CNBC era, was the drink you should enjoy while watching the show ("Fire up a colortini, sit back, relax, and watch the pictures, now, as they fly through the air.").
 For the CBS show, he redubbed the mythical drink a "simultini" as his show was also heard on selected radio stations.